tapdata/tapdata-docs/docs/user-guide/data-service/query-via-graphql.md

    :::tip

-   You can confirm the correspondence between API name and service name in the **Service Access** section by clicking on the target service and scrolling down in the **Service Management** page on Tapdata.
+   You can confirm the correspondence between API name and service name in the **Service Access** section by clicking on the target service and scrolling down in the **Service Management** page on TapData.

    :::